 5. Essential Oil Blends

-The essential oil blends used in our products are extracted from plants sources, including flowers, herbs, spices, needles, and trunk and leaves, to create a delicate aroma blend for many uses.
+The essential oil blends used in our products are extracted from plant sources, including flowers, herbs, spices, needles, and trunk and leaves, to create a delicate aroma blend for many uses.
 Each blend will yield a specific beneficial effect, such as for relaxation.
 Some blends scent don't last as long as others.
 Since essential oils are in a broader category of fragrances, and on our label, we just specify fragrances.
-Here's a massive guide with everything you need to know about essential oils Organic Daily Post's Ultimate Guide to Essential Oils (shared with permission).

 6. Fragrance Oils